wmo/ds03gcd/codebook.md

 ## Feature names

-The feature names are generated from the text file `UCI HAR Dataset/features.txt` that is found in the data file.
+The feature or measure names are generated from the text file `UCI HAR Dataset/features.txt` included in the data file.

 The transformations applied were (see function 'get_selected_colname_idx()' in 'run_analysis.R':
 - replace '-' (dash) by '_' (underscore)
-- drop comma's and parenthesis and spaces
+- drop commas, parenthesis and spaces

-### CamelCase feature names
+#### CamelCase feature names

-Normally tidy data requires column names to be all lowercase, but I decided against this for the features names, because it reduces the legibility.
+Normally tidy data requires column names to be all lowercase, but it was decided against this for the features names, because of legibility reasons.

 Eg. consider following CamelCase column names: